TeamNewPipe/documentation/docs/03_Implement_a_service.md

 For some specific (tiny) tasks, Regex is allowed.
 Here you can take a look at the [Parser](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/utils/Parser.html), which will give you a little help with that. __Use Regex with care!!!__ Avoid it as often as possible.
-It's better to ask us to introduce a new library than start using Regex to often.
+It's better to ask us to introduce a new library than start using Regex too often.

 - Html/XML Parsing: [jsoup](https://jsoup.org/apidocs/overview-summary.html)
 - JSON Parsing: [nanojson](https://github.com/mmastrac/nanojson#parser-example)